 iOS & Android

 At the start of Arkio, files placed in the import folders will be converted and show in the place imported asset drawer by filetype and name.
-If you like to refresh newly imported models (e.g. you export an updated model from Revit while Arkio is still running) It will add the newly added files on runtime
+If you like to refresh newly imported models (e.g. you export an updated model from Revit while Arkio is still running) you can use the refresh button to scan and add the new files on runtime.

 If you hover the icon the full name of the import will show and clicking the icon will open a sub dialog where you can define the import settings and method of loading your objects.
 You can place it as a normal Arkio element (right button), or use it as a table reference model (left button).